adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

         Sub.prototype.constructor = Sub;
     };

-## How to use it

-The example will demonstrate a Superhero inheriting the features of a normal Person.
-Let's start with the Person constructor:
+As an example you might want a superhero to inherit the features of a regular person.
+A person constructor might look like this:

     function Person(name) {
         this.name = name;